-Curriculum students who terminate their enrollment for any reason and withdraw officially from the College by the 20 percent point of the quarter (the 11th day of classes) may receive a 75 percent tuition refund.
-Official Withdrawal forms may be obtained from the Student Affairs Office or the satellite campus coordinator.
+Curriculum students who terminate their enrollment for any reason and withdraw officially from the College by the 20-percent point of the quarter (the 11th day of classes) may receive a 75-percent tuition refund.
+Curriculum students who withdraw officially from the College prior to the beginning of the quarter may receive a 100-percent refund.
+Official withdrawal forms may be obtained from the Records Office or the satellite campus coordinator.
 Tuition refunds will be processed if the student is compelled to withdraw for unavoidable reasons or a course fails to materialize.

-To comply with applicable federal regulations regarding refunds to individuals or groups, the federal regulations will supersede the North Carolina Community Colleges regulations.
+To comply with applicable federal regulations regarding refunds to individuals or groups, the federal regulations will supersede the North Carolina Community College regulations.
 Activity fees and other fees that are not designated as tuition are not refundable.